-Stanley Kubrick was born in New York, Manhattan, on July 26, 1928, to Jacob Leonard Kubrick, an American doctor born into a Jewish family of Austrian, Romanian and Polish descent, and to Sadie Gertrude Perveler, an American housewife, also of Jewish descent.
+Stanley Kubrick was one of the most famous and important directors of all time.
+Born in New York, Manhattan, on July 26, 1928, to Jacob Leonard Kubrick, an American doctor born into a Jewish family of Austrian, Romanian and Polish descent, and to Sadie Gertrude Perveler, an American housewife, also of Jewish descent.
 As a child he became passionate about ancient Greece and Nordic fairy tales, chess and jazz music.
 For a time he earned his living from chess games and played drums.

 In 1945, the parents give a camera and start earning with a picture of a newsagent saddened by the news of President Roosevelt’s death, offering to Look magazine.
 In the same years he follows creative research studies in photography (which will negatively affect his school income) and begins to become passionate about poetry and symbolism, which will lead him to study Nietzsche’s philosophy.

 At nineteen, he invests 5 evenings a week in the cinema projection room of the Museum of Modern Art in New York, viewing old films and after 4 years of study at the movie art academy, paid thanks to his income as a regional journalist, he chooses to actively engage at Cinema.

 The First Short Films

 In 1949 he directed the short film Day of the Fight, a self-produced documentary on the boxer Walter Cartier made with only $ 3,900 from friends and family, and which he resells to RKO for $ 4,000.
 The next documentary, paid for by RKO $ 1,500, is Flying Padre, about a New Mexico priest who travels through the vast area of his parish using a small travel plane.